New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- New Orleans' games this season have gone over 41.5 points three of seven times.

-- Atlanta's games have gone over 41.5 points in four of seven chances this season.
+- New Orleans and its opponents have combined to score more than 41.5 points in three of seven games this season.

+- Sunday's over/under is 4.7 points lower than the two team's combined 46.2 points per game average.

-- The two teams combine to average 46.2 points per game, 4.7 more than the total in this contest.
+- The 46.2 points per game these two squads have allowed their opponents to score this season are 4.7 more than the 41.5 total in this contest.

-- These two squads surrender a combined 46.2 points per game, 4.7 more than this contest's over/under.

-- Saints games this season feature an average total of 44.9 points, a number 3.4 points higher than Sunday's over/under.

-- The 47.8 PPG average total in Falcons games this season is 6.3 points more than this game's over/under.
+- The average total in Saints games this season is 44.9, 3.4 points more than Sunday's total of 41.5.

+- In 2020, games involving the Falcons have averaged a total of 47.8 points, 6.3 more than the set over/under in this contest.

 Saints stats and trends

-- New Orleans has played seven games, with four wins against the spread.
+- In New Orleans' seven games this season, it has four wins against the spread.

-- The Saints have yet to cover the spread this season when favored by 6.5 points or more.

-- New Orleans has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- New Orleans has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- New Orleans is 4-0 against the spread and 4-0 overall in games when it scores more than 27.9 points.
+- When New Orleans puts up more than 27.9 points, it is 4-0 against the spread and 4-0 overall.

-- In games that New Orleans churns out more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that New Orleans totals more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Saints have six turnovers this season, equal to the number of takeaways for the Falcons.